norperz/ReviveButHarder/README.md

 # Items
 Unlike the original mod, the only way to obtain a Revival Star is to craft it from a Nether Star.
+It also removes the Golden Apple potion recipe for a lesser revival potion.

 (put image here when done)